 “Yes,” Zhu Yuansu replied, “I will.
 I am lucky that they still want me.
 You should be grateful that your family wants you, too.”

 He meant that Wei Wuxian should feel lucky to be wanted at all.

-His wine-like scent made Wei Wuxian want to throw up long after he was gone.
+His wine-like scent made Wei Wuxian want to throw up for a long time after he was gone.

 Night fell over Yunmeng, clouded and dark, without a star in sight.
 Moonlight was but a halo through the thinnest of the clouds, and only the torchlight coming from open windows lit the space around Wei Wuxian enough for him to see.
 He sat on the grass with his head between his raised knees.
 He clutched his ankles with his hands until his knuckles ached.

-It was Jiang Yanli who found him what felt like hours later, her voice soft and hurried, her cool scent like a balm for the nausea in him.
+It was Jiang Yanli who found him what must be hours later, her voice soft and hurried, her cool scent like a balm for the nausea in him.
 “A-Xian?” she called in so kind a voice that the sound alone shivered within his chest.
 She was a way ahead, stepping slowly in the dark.

 “I’m here,” he replied.

 His voice was as rough as if he had screamed for days.

 “Oh, A-Xian,” she said once she reached his side.